Mercedes' Valtteri Bottas has gone fastest in the first practice session at Imola, ahead of Sunday's Emilia Romagna GP.

 Fernando Alonso was seventh for Alpine, with Lance Stroll eighth for Aston Martin.
 Nicholas Latifi gave Williams some hope as he came home in ninth despite going off into the gravel late in the session, while McLaren's Daniel Ricciardo finished in tenth.

-Practice 1 - Emilia Romagna
+Result Free practice 1 - Emilia Romagna

 Red flags and spins